 This module covers the topics relating to the practice of ergonomics within an organisation and includes topics such as job design, motivation, stress, teamwork, safety management systems, human error predication, socio-technical systems and social psychological aspects of work.

-A practical piece of work usually undertaken by the student in their workplace.
 The module is designed to be taken by employees in any organisation who can apply ergonomics in their work.
-The candidates will apply the materials and ideas from previous ergonomics investigation of value to their organisation.
+The candidates will apply the materials and ideas from previous ergonomics investigations of value to their organisation.

 Students usually transfer to the MSc in Applied Ergonomics and Human Factors (Distance Learning).